vdaas/vald/docs/user-guides/mirroring-configuration.md

 This page describes how to enable mirroring features on the Vald cluster.

-Before using the mirroring functions, please check [the Vald Mirror Gateway document](https://vald.vdaas.org/docs/overview/component/mirror-gateway) for what you can do.
+Before you use the mirroring functions, please look at [the Vald Mirror Gateway document](../../docs/component/mirror-gateway.md) for what you can do.

 ## Requirement